wp-plugins/fcchat/readme.txt

 = 3.6.0.3 =
 Fixed a bug related to the improper spacing of items in the toolbar, caused by the presence of the chatbox item.

+= 3.6.0.4 =
+Video chat has been added to the chatbox.
+An option to hide guest users has also been added.

 == Upgrade Notice ==